Snehil208001/INVYU-CAB_PROJECT-/README.md

+Here is the updated README file with the backend link removed:

 🚖 INVYU Cab Project
 INVYU is a modern, feature-rich cab booking application for Android, built entirely with Kotlin and Jetpack Compose.
 It demonstrates a complete, end-to-end user flow, from multi-role authentication to live route-drawing and dynamic pricing from a custom backend.